There is one “class” of people that sets earlier Dungeons & Dragons apart from most other games, old and new. The Hireling.

 And there is the special hireling, the hireling who levels and develops with the group: the retainer.
 Or sometimes called a henchman, even though the word henchman has some sinister undertones.
 Like minion.
 Or goon.

 Hirelings are in it for the money.
-Retainers are in it for the player characters.
+Retainers are in it for reason of the player characters.
 The important stat to get them, keep them, and motivate them, is CHA.

 Indeed, in the early days CHA was not so much meant for seducing tavern maids and to power bard spells, it was used to command and inspire followers to come down into the darkness with axe and shield, to go where giant spiders and vicious hobgoblins have their lairs.